jefersonsv/curl-builder/README.md

 # Curl Builder

-This library can render the curl command line (cmd or bash) from a HttpContext
+This library can render the curl command line (cmd or bash) from a HttpContext.

 # Useful
-It is used to help debugging, log and trace incoming request
+It is used to help debugging, log and trace incoming request.

 # Sample
 The sample project **aspnet-core-mvc** print to output visualstudio window when income a request